ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 });
 {% endhighlight %}

-Notice that we didn't set any explicity "on `data`" listeners or buffer any of the data, even if it came in as chunks.
+Notice that we didn't set any explicit "`data`" listeners or buffer any of the data, even if it came in as chunks.
 We simply `pipe()`'ed it with our two stream objects: `response` and `outStream`.
 The output of `response` is hooked to the input of `outStream` and we're done.

-More importantly (as we'll get to below), we can add many more `pipe()` calls to do other transformations / data-slinging inline to our single call here.
+More importantly (as we'll get to below), we can add many more `pipe()` calls to do other transformations / data-slinging inline to our chained call.
-And, the example code above is quite terse, and more importantly, we don't have to do any data buffering or storage, instead relying on the implemented streams to do it themselves.
+Ultimately, it just takes a little bit of glue code to hook together data flows in a terse and efficient manner with streams.

 ## The Stream Interfaces